 By perfectly optimizing your images for search engines as well as human visitors with the appropriate alternative text you can get better SEO score than your competitors.

-5. Image Format – JPEG, PNG or GIF?
+5. Choosing a Prefered Image Format – JPEG, PNG or GIF?

-You know there are different image formats available including JPEG (JPG), PNG and GIF, BMP, TIFF, and RAW, etc. But, JPEG, PNG, and GIF are widely used by many bloggers.
+You know there are different image formats available including JPEG (JPG), PNG and GIF, BMP, TIFF, and RAW.
+JPEG, PNG, and GIF are widely used by many bloggers.

 JPEG Format: JPEG is the most commonly used image format due to the highest possible quality with minimum file size compared to other formats.
 But, it does not support transparency and has lossy compression.

-Still, I prefer using JPEG images as they offer smaller file size for same quality compared to the other equivalent image formats.
+Still, I prefer using JPEG images as they offer a smaller file size for the same quality compared to the other equivalent image formats.

 PNG Format: PNG is a good alternative for JPEG images which offers amazing lossless compression.
 Even if you edit your image several times or process for resize compression, it won’t degrade in quality.